-From the above limitation in the current business model and operation process, Marxu sets the MOQ to 300 units per item for the current standard products and 1000 units for the customized products in the wholesale business.
+From the above limitation in the current business model and operation process, ABC sets the MOQ to 300 units per item for the current standard products and 1000 units for the customized products in the wholesale business.

 4.3.
-Product design
+Limitation in Product Design

 The product design is based on the method of classic tin toy design so that most of the product designs do not consider product flexibility, mass variety, and standardization.
-New products need to go through all the phases of the operation process, and most of them are not be interchangeable or add-ons to other parts or modules to improve the product flexibility and mass variety.

 Further, there are many products that do not have modular design or standardization thereby the parts in product A cannot be shared with product B. This is one of the reasons for the limited product flexibility and mass variety.
 Owing to the above reasons, the cost and the selling price of the customized products are very high, and the product delivery time of customized products is very long.

-5. DEVELOP THE NEW BUSINESS MODEL, NEW OPERATION PROCESS AND MODULAR DESIGN
+5. DEVELOPMENT THE NEW BUSINESS MODEL, NEW OPERATION PROCESS AND MODULAR DESIGN

 5.1.
-Develop the New Business Model
+Development the New Business Model